 May 16th, 2022 – Ontario, California

-Wounded Warriors Family Support will present Tony Mullis of Hawkinsville, Georgia, with a custom build 1993 FXR, Harley-Davidson as part of the Mobility is Freedom program.
+Wounded Warriors Family Support presented Tony Mullis of Hawkinsville, Georgia, with a custom build 1993 FXR, Harley-Davidson as part of the Mobility is Freedom program.
 Mullis is medically retired from the U.S. Marine Corps, where he served on active duty from 2008 to 2012.

-The motorcycle will be presented at the Run For The Wall – Combat Hero Bike Build Presentation on Monday, May 16th, 2022 at 5 PM Pacific Time.
-The presentation will take place at the Ontario Airport Hotel & Conference Center, 700 N Haven Ave, Ontario, CA 91764.
+The motorcycle was presented at the Run For The Wall – Combat Hero Bike Build Presentation on Monday, May 16th, 2022 at 5 PM Pacific Time.
+The presentation took place at the Ontario Airport Hotel & Conference Center, 700 N Haven Ave, Ontario, CA 91764.

 Please come join us in honoring Tony Mullis for his service to our great nation.

 On April 6, 2011, Marine Corporal Tony Mullis was on his second deployment when he lost both of his legs and sustained severe injuries to his right arm after a bomb exploded in Southern Afghanistan, the day after the birth of his first child.
 Cpl.
 Mullis was on a mission to clear abandoned compounds when he saw wires indicative of an improvised explosive device (IED) and started moving his teammates out of the area.
 A footstep triggered one of the IEDs, the blast throwing Cpl.
 Mullis into the air before landing on his back on a pile of rubble.
 The medic on scene placed tourniquets on both of Cpl.
 Mullis’s legs and his right arm.